Sharky's Machine: Filming

 Most directors cast actors on the basis of what they've seen before, and they don't want surprises; they want the actor to give another version of what he's already done.
 I try to do the opposite.
 I tell the actors, 'You've done that before, so let's go for something else.'
 On this picture I did with my actors what I always wanted other directors to do with me, which is to say, 'O.K., I have what I want, now you do what you want.'
 Sometimes magical things happen that way.
 I had lots of ideas, but I was open to any ideas the actors had.
 There really was a wonderful feeling of camaraderie.

 "In my picture the good guys win and the bad guys, the dopers, lose," said Reynolds.
 "That's important to me: I don't like dopers.
 I get mad as hell when I hear that studios are coddling actors who are always high on cocaine."
 Reynolds himself battled addiction to painkillers through the 80's and 90's.

+Release

+Sharky's Machine was released in theatres in the United States by Orion Pictures on December 18, 1981.
+Internationally, the film was distributed by Warner Bros.

+Home media

+Sharky's Machine was released on DVD on October 20, 1998, by Warner Home Video.
+It was released Blu-ray on April 7, 2015, by Warner Home Video.